Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Why_Kore.md

 # Why Kore

 Datapacks are powerful but painful to write by hand: stringly-typed commands, sprawling JSON, no autocomplete, and silent failures you only discover after `/reload`.
 Kore replaces all of that with a single, strongly-typed Kotlin DSL that generates the exact same vanilla output - just faster, safer, and without the boilerplate.

-This page explains what Kore gives you over raw datapacks, and how it compares to other generators.
+This page is for **deciding**: what Kore gives you over raw datapacks, how it compares to other generators, and when it is the wrong tool.
+If you are already convinced, go to [Getting Started](/docs/getting-started) instead.

 ## The problem with hand-written datapacks